 Radio comedy has a creative freedom that's hard to find anywhere else.
 You can set sketches ANYWHERE in the world (or the universe) and you can write action that would be impossibly expensive to film and conjure it all up with sounds, voices and music.
 You characters can also be ANYONE or indeed ANYTHING without the complication of needing costume or makeup.

 Plus if you do want to write for Newsjack or other open door radio shows, or are looking to start your own comedy podcast with sketches or scenes, then this will give you a head start as you will have the skills to write for the audio comedy medium - plus there is the option on the course to record the sketches you write and guidance will be given if you are getting started.

 * write lots of new, surprising and imaginative sketches.
 Explore a range of inspiring starting points for sketches including making use of radio’s ability to easily conjure up far flung and extreme locations, personification (or anthropomorphic) sketches where animals and things come to life and parody sketches where sound effects and music can conjure up things like the news or a big budget drama to be lampooned.

 * get professional, helpful and inspiring feedback on your work

 We will cover:

 * Structuring sketches, writing dialogue and finding punchlines!

-* Sound effects in radio comedy - and how sound effects can be punchlines.
+* Sound effects in radio comedy - both how sound effects can conjure up the world of your scene and how sound effects can be funny.

-* The specific demands and opportunities of radio comedy.
+* The specific demands and opportunities of radio comedy as a medium.